edwcabrera/OrderCardChallenge/README.md

 Hello!

-This it is my first achieved challenger from "FrontEnd Mentor"
+This it is my first achieved challenge from "FrontEnd Mentor"